Speed Test - Decision

 Varied practice

 Alternate between 2-choice, 4-choice, and 8-choice modes to train flexibility.
-Challenging your brain with more choices during practice makes the lower-choice conditions feel faster by comparison — a well-replicated contextual interference effect.
+Challenging your brain with more choices during practice makes the lower-choice conditions feel faster by comparison - A well-replicated contextual interference effect.

 Cross-train with simple RT